newstack-cloud/bluelink/COMMIT_GUIDELINES.md

 ### Commit types

-**The following commit types are supported in the Celerity project:**
+**The following commit types are supported in the Bluelink project:**

 - `fix:` - Should be used for any bug fixes.
 - `build:` - Should be used for functionality related to building an application.